Friday, June 30, 2017

 “My cellphone with IDs—right out of my back pocket!” said Janice.
 “Do you think I’ll ever see them again?” she asked nervously.
 “I’ve got to catch the train back to Philly this afternoon.”

 “Maybe, maybe not, sis,” I replied.
 “It’s unfortunate but not all that uncommon here in New York.
 I’m sorry that happened to you.
-Let’s make some phone calls to your bank and the DMV, and then I’ll fry your some kohlrabi fritters before we head down to the train station.”
+Let’s make some phone calls to your bank and the DMV, and then I’ll fry you some kohlrabi fritters before we head down to the train station.”

 Janice sighed a combination of frustration and satisfaction, ran her hands through her hair, and then laughed when her sticky fingers caught in her curls.
 “Sure, let me shower and look up the numbers on my laptop.
 Thanks!”